Log In Login/Register | Help Help 1f9c7

 • Some of the videos from this producer may have been acquired from home movie or video equipment.
 Please understand that these DVDs may not look crystal clear on modern equipment.
 These DVDs are offered because of their historical significance.

-• This producer uses "Litescribe" media and therefore the "printed" side is susceptible to fine scratches and fingerprints.
-Because there are flyers included in some of these products, the flyer has a tendency to leave a few fine scratches on the surface.
+• This producer uses "Litescribe" media on some products and therefore the "printed" side is susceptible to fine scratches and fingerprints.
 This will not affect the playability of the DVD.

 • Some of the covers used from this producer may not properly fit the DVD cases.